sblythe/RNA_Pol2_ChIP-seq_in_staged_blastoderms/readme.md

 5. NC14 late

 There is also one timepoint (NC13) from *zelda<sup>294<sup>* germline clone embryos.
 These can be compared directly with the wild-type NC13 sample to see the (often dramatic) effect of loss of function for *zelda*.

+The "UCSC_display_links..." files are used for display of the bigwig files on the UCSC genome browser.